jamalh110/farmville/README.md

 For part 1, we will look at your logic for ensuring that your `redisplay()`, `updateFarm()`, and `erase()` do not enter the critical section concurrently, do not deadlock, and do not livelock.
 This and having all the moving pieces are the only things we will evaluate on part 1

+This is an open-ended project, so the exact implementation details for how you do this are up to you!

 ## Part 2: Due on 11/03
 For this part, add to your part 1 all the missing logic for all the synchronization required to fully implement the application.